SISE-Web-Development-Environments/208082586/README.md

 ## Notes
 hope that you will love the first site that i built :)

-the site is on a very special characters in our world
+the site is on a very special character in our world
-* maybe some of the contents and the features won't work in any other browser than Chrome
+* maybe some of the contents and features won't work in any other browser than Chrome

 ## Details
 * ID: 208082586